patrick-mcgreal-dev/cv/src/markdown/cv.md

 - Expand the web app with functions that were previously only available is the desktop version
 - Make improvements to an online payment application
 - Add features to the desktop application

+## A few non-commercial projects I've worked on

+- [simple-ssg](https://github.com/patrick-mcgreal-dev/simple-ssg) - a module providing utility functions for generating static sites with EJS, SASS, and the Marked markdown processor.
+- [vue-phaser](https://github.com/patrick-mcgreal-dev/vue-phaser) - do you want to build a game using the Phaser engine within Vue?
+You can use this repo as the foundation for your project.

 ## Some of the technology I work with